-I’m a church planter.
+I have been involved in church planting for most of my ministry career – whether as a planter or as a supporter of planting.
 I love the process of planting.
 I love the energy and the enthusiasm a new church brings to a community.

-Having planted two church, I’ve learned a few things.
+Having planted two churches, I’ve learned a few things.
 Some of the things I’ve learned are things I wouldn’t do again if were were planting another church.

-Shy away from money talk – So many people think all a church does is talk about money.
-We avoided this stigma from day one.
-In the process, we neglected to develop our core givers, we put ministries on hold we should be pursuing, and we robbed people of the opportunity to become generous givers and consequently to feel the reward of trusting God completely.
+So many people think all a church does is talk about money.
+We attempted to avoid this stigma from day one.
+We concentrated more on serving than we did giving.
+(And, both are needed.)
+In the process, we neglected to develop our core givers those first couple of years, we put ministries on hold we should be pursuing, and we robbed people of the opportunity to become generous givers and consequently to feel the reward of trusting God completely.

 Have you ever been part of a church plant?
 Anything you could share with us?